Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

 ### X-axis motor and lead screw removal

-Working backwards from how your LongMill was assembled, we’ll first start by removing the X-axis motor, then X-axis lead screw.
+Working backwards from how your LongMill was assembled, we'll first start by removing the X-axis motor, then X-axis lead screw.
 First, loosen the coupler clamping screw at the lead screw side as shown.

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__4622.jpg){.aligncenter .size-medium}